csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
-#### Q: What is the technology stack?
-Specify any and all languages, frameworks, libraries, PaaS products or tools.
 We will use javascript for the entire software, with the react and node.js frameworks to complete the front-end and back-end respectively.
 We may use martial ui as our frontend library.
 What's more, AWS EC2, heroku, and MongoDB are Paas tools that we may use in our project.

-#### Q: How will you deploy the application?
-	We will deploy our web app through aws.
+As for how we are going to deploy the app, we will deploy our web app through aws.

 #### Q: Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
 	We use MongoDB as our online database, which is a high level component.